Kaligraphic Print

 Foiling works best on bulkier fonts, simply because the end result can be a little tricky to read, and the bulkier it is, the clearer the words are.
 We do not recommend it for paragraphs of text, or thin lines that must be perfectly aligned.

-If you have any questions about this or any other kind of file set up feel free to email De at graphics@kaligraphic.com.au, and she will assist you!
+If you have any questions about this or any other kind of file set up feel free to email our Graphic Designer, Mel, at graphics@kaligraphic.com.au, and she will assist you!